JSTOR-Labs/plant-humanities/CONTRIBUTING.md

 ## Submitting changes for inclusion in the Plant Humanities site

-When the new content is ready to be added to the master repository (and for subsequent inclusion in the live site) a `pull request` must be generated and submitted.
+When the new content is ready to be added to the master repository (and for subsequent inclusion in the live site) a `pull request` must be generated.

 To create a pull request:

-1. First ensure that all changes made in StackEdit (or elsewhere) have been saved to the feature branch in the forked repository.
+1. First ensure that all changes made in StackEdit (or elsewhere) have been saved to the _develop__ in the forked repository.
 2. Go to the main page of the forked repository and click the `Pull request` button located in the top right area of the page.
 3. Ensure that the values in the `base repository` and `base` fields are `JSTOR-Labs/plant-humanities` and `develop`.
-The values in the `head repository` and `compare` fields should also consist of the account and repository name for the forked repository and the selected (default) branch name.
+The values in the `head repository` and `compare` fields should also consist of the account and repository name for the forked repository and the _develop_ branch name.
 4. Modify the pull request subject and add any additional comments, as needed.
 5. Click the green `Create pull request` button to submit the request to the master repository admins for consideration.